Acne: Society and culture

 The costs and social impact of acne are substantial.
 In the United States, acne vulgaris is responsible for more than 5 million doctor visits and costs over billion each year in direct costs.
 Similarly, acne vulgaris is responsible for 3.5 million doctor visits each year in the United Kingdom.
 Sales for the top ten leading acne treatment brands in the US in 2015 amounted to $352 million.

 Acne vulgaris and its resultant scars are associated with significant social and academic difficulties that can last into adulthood.
 During the Great Depression, dermatologists discovered that young men with acne had difficulty obtaining jobs.
 Until the 1930s, many people viewed acne as a trivial problem among middle-class girls because, unlike smallpox and tuberculosis, no one died from it, and a feminine problem, because boys were much less likely to seek medical assistance for it.
-During World War II, some soldiers in tropical climates developed such severe and widespread tropical acne on their bodies that they were declared medically unfit for duty.
+During World War II, some American soldiers in tropical climates developed such severe and widespread tropical acne on their bodies that they were declared medically unfit for duty.